636 Fort Street, Victoria, BC V8W 3V2

 1040 Moss Street, Victoria, BC, V8V 4P1

-The Art Gallery of Greater Victoria is a non-profit public art gallery.
+The Art Gallery of Greater Victoria is a non-profit public art gallery located on the traditional territory of the Lekwungen peoples.
 The city's go-to for great art, great people and thought-provoking conversations.
 The Gallery features contemporary and historical art by local, national and international artists, with the largest public collection in the province.
-We provide a range of public programs for all ages with the intention to inspire, provoke and challenge, which also includes an exciting line-up of multi-disciplinary studio classes and workshops.
+We provide a range of dynamic public programs for all ages with the intention to inspire, provoke and challenge our visitors.

 commercial alley art gallery